Clinical-Genomics/cg/documentation/commands/README.md

 ```$ cg set family --panel PANEL FAMILY_ID```

 where `PANEL` are the gene panels.
+To add multiple panels simply provide `--panel PANEL` again with another gene panel.

 ### cg set sample
 Update information about a sample.